ImperialCollegeLondon/Template2050Calculator/README.md

 #### Azure Hosted Web App

 More deetails to come.
 Much the same as local hosting, but involves uploading the compiled model to Azure and setting up some configuration and a domain name in Azure.

+## Customising

+This template is fit for use as a fully functioning Web App out of the box, however is intended to be taken and customised.
+There are two main ways to edit what appears in your calculator:
+1. Editing the metadata in the spreadsheet.
+2. Editing the Anvil app itself.

+The spreadsheet metadata includes:
+ - WebOutputs Summary Table: graph title, postition, tab, subtab, axis unit, named range
+ - Example Pathways
+ - Output Lever details: names, groups, tooltips

+The Anvil App can be edited by using the online Anvil editor.
+This will require making a free Anvil account and creating your own project then force-pushing this repo to that project.
+Note: you will need to create a `master` branch and push that to Anvil.